 Non-Operating Party’s News Release

-If the Operator does issue the News Release within _____ (__) hours of the termination of the seventy-two (72) hour period referred to in Article 9.1.1 (Operator’s News Release), any Participating Party may prepare and issue its own News Release, using the content guidelines and procedures provided in Article 9.1.1 (Operator’s News Release), simultaneously with or following the Operator’s News Release.
-If the Operator does not issue the News Release within _____ (__) hours of the termination of the seventy-two (72) hour period referred to in Article 9.1.1 (Operator’s News Release), any Participating Party may prepare and issue its own News Release, using the content guidelines and procedures provided in Article 9.1.1 (Operator’s News Release).
+Any Participating Party may prepare and issue its own News Release, limited to the content and procedures provided in Article 9.1.2 (Operator’s Discretionary News Release), only after the earlier of (i) the expiration of the seventy-two (72) hour period referred to in Article 9.1.2 (Operator’s Discretionary News Release) or (ii) publication of the Operator’s News Release.

 Emergency New Releases

-In an emergency involving extensive property damage, loss of human life, or other clear emergency and where there is insufficient time to obtain approval from the other Parties, the Operator may furnish factual information necessary to satisfy legitimate public interest or governmental authorities having jurisdiction.
-The Operator shall immediately notify the Parties of the information furnished in response to the emergency.
+In an emergency or Force Majeure and where there is insufficient time to obtain approval from the other Parties, the Operator may furnish factual information necessary to satisfy legitimate public interest or governmental authorities having jurisdiction.
+The Operator shall immediately notify the Parties of the information furnished in response to the emergency or Force Majeure.

 Mandatory News Releases

-Each Party has the right to issue a News Release which contains information not otherwise permitted under Article 9 (News Releases) in order to comply with the laws, orders, rules, or regulations of the country in which its parent company is incorporated; provided, however, prior to issuing that News Release, that Party must submit, not less than seventy-two (72) hours (exclusive of Saturdays, Sundays, and federal holidays) before issuance of the News Release, the text of that News Release to the other Parties and a statement from a licensed attorney in the country, with whose laws, orders, rules, or regulations the Party is complying, verifying that the News Release (including its content) is required under those laws, orders, rules, or regulations.
+Each Party has the right to issue a News Release which contains information not otherwise permitted under Article 9 (News Releases) in order to comply with the laws, orders, rules, or regulations (including those of any regulatory agency, securities commission, stock exchange, judicial, or administrative proceeding) of the country in which its parent company is incorporated; provided, however, prior to issuing that News Release, that Party must submit, not less than seventy-two (72) hours (exclusive of Saturdays, Sundays, and federal holidays) before issuance of the News Release, the text of that News Release to the other Parties and a statement from a licensed attorney in the country, with whose laws, orders, rules, or regulations the Party is complying, verifying that the News Release (including its content) is required under those laws, orders, rules, or regulations.

 EXPLORATORY OPERATIONS